Reports of multiple victims in Queensland shooting

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Police are investigating reports of a shooting involving multiple victims at a rural property at Collinsville, northwest of Mackay.
+Queensland police are investigating reports of a shooting involving multiple victims northwest of Mackay.

-The incident was reported to have unfolded near the tiny town of Bogie about 9am on Thursday.
+The incident was reported in the Collinsville region near the tiny town of Bogie about 9am Thursday.

-At least one man was found suffering a gunshot wound, police have confirmed.

-"One male has been located some distance from the property and is currently being treated for a gunshot wound.
+A Queensland Police Service spokeswoman confirmed officers were attending a potential crime scene, but she was unable to confirm further details.

 Paramedics have also been sent to a location in the area, but a spokeswoman would not confirm any incident details.